GilOliveira/schemadotorg/README.md

 Intangibles

 Field group and ordering
-- Define global field group pattern.
 - Group all defined fields
+- Should group always be applied yes.
+- Group should only be applied to new properties.
+- Group types
+  - None
-- Details which are always open.
+  - Details
+  - Fieldset
+  - HTML element

+Tests
+- \Drupal\schemadotorg\SchemaDotOrgMappingTypeStorage::getDefaultFieldGroups
 Ongoing
 - Review UX and workflow
 - Review all description.